 The area of the panoramic elevator (#2), the restaurant (#10), and the lookout platform (#11) is called Skywalk of Hallstatt.

 Skywalk presents beautiful views of this area.
 Here is a picture of the restaurant.

 When we reached the funicular, I realized I had made a mistake.
 At the end of the tour, I threw away the tickets, but we needed them to go down.
 Luckily I had the file on my phone.
 And after several attempts at attaching my phone’s screen to the scanner, it worked.
 So please do not repeat my mistake and keep the tickets till you get down.

 I have not mentioned before, but when we rushed to Salzwelten Salt Mines, we left our car at a paid parking lot at Hallstatt’s southern end.
 Its address is Salinenpl.
-4. Also, Hallstatt itself is a small village with narrow roads.
+4. Hallstatt is a small village with narrow roads.
 Thus I would not recommend driving inside.
-Moreover, since the car parking, funicular station, and the town itself are all within a 10-minute walking radius, there is no need to look for another place.
+Moreover, since the car parking, funicular station, and the town are all within a 10-minute walk, to visit all, you can leave the car in one place.